ThePhD/sol2/docs/source/errors.rst

 It is preferred if you catch an error that you log what happened, terminate the Lua VM as soon as possible, and then crash if your application cannot handle spinning up a new Lua state.
 Catching can be done, but you should understand the risks of what you're doing when you do it.
 For more information about catching exceptions, the potentials, not turning off exceptions and other tricks and caveats, read about :doc:`exceptions in Sol here<exceptions>`.

 Lua is a C API first and foremost: exceptions bubbling out of it is essentially last-ditch, terminal behavior that the VM does not expect.
 You can see an example of handling a panic on the exceptions page :ref:`here<typical-panic-function>`.
+This means that setting up a ``try { ... } catch (...) {}`` around an unprotected sol2 function or script call is **NOT** enough to keep the VM in a clean state.
+Lua does not understand exceptions and throwing them results in undefined behavior if they bubble through the C API once and then the state is used again.
+Please catch, and crash.

 Furthermore, it would be a great idea for you to use the safety features talked about :doc:`safety section<safety>`, especially for those related to functions.